nftchance/backtesting/README.md

 > [!TIP]
 > If you are a burger, the API used for crypto prices will fail.
 You may choose to use a VPN based somewhere that crypto laws are chill.

-This repository provides a base template to do backtesting on Equities and Cryptocurrencies.
+This repository provides a base template to do backtesting on Equities and Cryptocurrencies that will get you up and running in seconds.
+You do not need to do any configuration or retrieval of API keys.

 ```ml
 ├─ Yahoo - "Provider for equity prices."